 Hours and Admission:

 The Performing Arts Center is open one hour prior to performances.
-Advance reserved seating tickets are available ONLINE anytime, or by calling the Ticket Office between 9 AM and 4 PM weekdays, and one hour before shows.
+Advance reserved seating tickets are available ONLINE anytime, or by calling the Ticket Office between 10 AM and 4 PM weekdays.
 Call 727-942-5605 for more information.

 Parking is free at the Performing Arts Center, there are spaces on all sides of City Hall.
 The closest spaces to the theater entrance are on Pine Street.
 The ADA accessible entrance is located on the west side.